nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Background

 TutorMate has 3 main "modes" each to cater to the main features.
 We refer to them as "states", where we implement it using the `State` enum.
-The different states have their own set of Ui layout and commands, while some commands work for all states but has different behaviours between them.
+The different states have their own set of UI layout and commands, while some commands work for all states but has different behaviours between them.
 The 3 main states are `STUDENT`, `SCHEDULE` and `TASK`.
 * `STUDENT` state handles the student management system feature.
 * `SCHEDULE` state handles lessons and schedules.